fleefie/advent-of-code/README.md

     make

-This will compile every file named main.c into a file named main.elf in the same directory.
+This will compile every file named main.c into a file named main.out in the same directory.

 You may clean up the executables with:

     make clean

+To test the output of the code:

+    make test

+This will directly compare the output of the executable with a file named answer.txt next to it.

 ### Current progression